Complete Guide to Velocity Status Benefits on Partner Airlines

 • Access to South African Airways operated lounges plus one guest (including children)

-South African Airways lounges are located in Johannesburg, Cape Town and Durban.
+South African Airways lounges are located in Johannesburg, Cape Town, Durban and Gqeberha (Port Elizabeth), where the airline recently renovated its lounge.

 Velocity status benefits with United Airlines